ethz-asl/moma/docker/README.md

 # Dockers

 All of these dockers are based heavily on the work of Julian Keller for Piloting.
+Not all of them are ready yet; as  rule of thumb, if the file doesn't exist, it's only planned. ;)

 ## General Overview
 All of these dockers are meant to be used with a local checkout of the moma repo.